erinmikailstaples/Tutorial-Tinder/replit.md

 ## User Preferences

 The user wants:
-- Curated beginner-friendly repositories from GitHub starred list
+- Curated AI engineering tutorials from GitHub starred list
 - Focus on successful Replit launches
-- Regular updates to the repository list
-- Expandable architecture for future lists
+- Multiple list support with ability to paste custom URLs
+- Clean, engaging UI with Tinder-style interactions

 ## Notes

-- The application currently fetches from the user's starred list: `https://github.com/stars/erinmikailstaples/lists/beginner-friendly`
+- **Current Lists**:
+  - ai-engineer-tutorials (18 curated repos including openai/codex, google/adk-python, langchain-ai/langgraph)
+  - More lists can be added by updating `shared/lists.ts` with username, listName, and curated repo array
+- **Replit Launch**: Fixed URL format to `https://replit.com/github.com/:owner/:repo` for proper GitHub repo imports
+- **Custom URLs**: Users can paste GitHub starred list URLs which are validated and matched against available lists
+- **GitHub API**: Server-side fetches all starred repos then filters by curated list configuration
 - Built to be easily expandable to support multiple lists and users
 - Emphasizes visual polish and smooth interactions
-- All core MVP features implemented and tested
+- All core MVP features implemented and tested end-to-end